openlibhums/memory-alpha/content/pages/support/email-and-reminders/scheduling-reminders.md

 This task checks for review and revision assignments that match the reminder criteria and sends emails when appropriate.

 > [!IMPORTANT]
-> Reminders will not be sent for review or revision requests where the reminder date has already passed at the time the task runs. <!-- dev check: did I phrase this right?
-I tried to rephrase it to be more accessible for non-tech users, but I do need/want to ensure I havent mangled it in the process.-->
+> Reminders are not sent if the reminder date has already passed.
+This means it is possible to accidentally create a reminder that never sends.
+To avoid this, set reminders for tomorrow or later.

 > [!TIP]
 > If automated reminders are not being sent, the most likely cause is that the scheduled background task (cron job) has not been set up correctly.
-You should contact your administrator, who can set up the call to the send_reminders management command.
+You should contact your administrator, who can set up the call to the `send_reminders` management command.